 All of us are fully aware that nothing is as nearly as effective as physical activity.
 However, extract of turmeric is extremely good when it comes to providing some of the same benefits for overall cardiovascular health.
 This can especially refer to all women who are undergoing a certain age-related adverse changes in the arterial health.

-Unfortunately, practitioners of conventional medical are not very interested in this subject and therefore they tend to neglect the role of turmeric when it comes to preventing heart diseases.
-On the other hand, numerous researches and studies, which fully support the turmeric?s amazing cardioprotective properties, are conducted.
+Unfortunately, practitioners of conventional medical are not very interested in this subject and therefore they tend to neglect the role of turmeric when it comes to preventing heart disease and managing cardiovascular health..
+On the other hand, numerous researches and studies, which fully support the turmeric’s amazing cardioprotective properties, are conducted.
 As a matter of fact, three dozen abstracts are available and involved in this topic and can be seen on the database about cardioprotective properties on turmeric.

 This study has lasted for 8 weeks and it has included 32 postmenopausal women.
 Those women were divided in three groups: exercise, non-treatment control and curcumin.
 The researchers have evaluated health of the inner lining of those women`s blood vessels (also known as endothelium) by ultrasound for measuring flow-mediated arterial dilation, which is well-known indicator of the arterial elasticity and therefore the endothelial function.
 Any kind of disturbance of the blood vessels? inner lining is regarded as main cause for development of atherosclerosis.
 As a result of that, anything that can reverse, reduce or prevent the endothelial dysfunction might directly affect mortality linked to cardiovascular diseases.